Exit the Gungeon Game Cover

 • “It makes more room for fun and hectic gameplay, rather than smart and optimized.”

-• monetization4 mentions
+• monetization8 mentions

-• “This is a cheap cash grab, even if it seems like the devs had fun making this.”
+• “This is a cheap cash grab (even if it seems like the devs had fun making this).”

 • “This is a cash grab game that is more in line with terrible gacha/phone games.
 I beat the game in my first run without breaking a sweat.
-The game doesn't reward players for playing well; there is no progression and nothing interesting really.
+The game doesn't reward players for playing well; there is no progression, nothing interesting really.
 None of the choices I made mattered.
 I just started the game, went through the tutorial, and the game was pretty much over at that point.”

 • “It feels like a cash grab.”

-• stability3 mentions
+• stability6 mentions

 • “This is of course not to mention the many bugs and glitches that permeate the game itself, like the multiple occurrences of glitched missions that would require multiple attempts to properly work once more.”

-• “This is to of course include the unfortunate case where I was locked out of two subsequent achievements due to such glitches, which nearly required me to reset my save file without the thankful addition of a separate glitch to circumvent it, leading to an almost egregiously arduous experience with completing 100%.”
+• “This is to of course include the unfortunate case where I was locked out of two subsequent achievements due to such glitches, which had nearly required me to reset my save file without the thankful addition of a separate glitch to circumvent it, leading to an almost egregiously arduous experience with completing 100%.”

-• emotional3 mentions
+• emotional6 mentions

-• atmosphere2 mentions
+• atmosphere4 mentions

 • “I enjoy the boss fights, I enjoy the weapons, I enjoy the random encounters, I enjoy the atmosphere of ETG games, and I can appreciate the developers making something new and different.”